-This course introduces students to basic vocabulary and fundamental structures in the present tense and in five of the six cases (nominative, genitive, dative, accusative and locative).
-Basic listening and reading comprehension is developed, and students engage in conversations, make oral presentations, and write brief compositions using present tense and the various cases.
-Significant geographic, historical, literary and contemporary political, social and cultural issues are also introduced and developed.
+This course provides students with basic vocabulary and fundamental sentence structures in the present and past tenses, using the nominative, locative and accusative and genitive case of nouns and pronouns.
+Basic listening and reading comprehension is developed, and students engage in conversation, make oral presentations, and write brief compositions.
+Significant geographic, historical, literary and contemporary political, social and cultural issues are also introduced.
+Language lab is required.

-7:30p-9:55p MW Arrange-1 Hour
+4425 7:30p-9:55p MW Arrange-1 Hour

-Loncke N B MC 2 DRSCHR 219
+MC 2 Loncke N B DRSCHR 219